dykyi-roman/architecture/anti_patterns.md

 ### Over configuration

-Absolutely everything that is possible is configured and put into the config
+Absolutely everything that is possible is configured and put into the config.

 * This makes the project configuration incredibly difficult to understand
 * DevOps does not respect you.
 Deploying such a system also entails additional costs